elmomoilanen/Halloc/README.md

 }
 ```

-When using halloc library in other C program, remember to indicate the compiler the include path (-I) for the header file *halloc.h* and library path (-L) and name (-l) for the static library file *libhalloc.a*.
+When using the halloc library in some other C program, one must indicate the compiler the include path (-I) for the header file *halloc.h* and library path (-L) and name (-l) for the static library file *libhalloc.a*.
 E.g. a shell command

 ```bash
 gcc test_prog.c -Iinclude -L. -lhalloc -o test_prog -Wall -Wextra -Werror -std=c11 -g